Nishi HarimaList of winter outing spots

 oysterAioi City, Ako City, Tatsuno City, Himeji City

-Nishiharima oysters are so popular that many tourists visit every year, wanting to try them.
-In winter, restaurants throughout Nishiharima start serving oyster dishes.
-Also, Oyster Festivals are held along the coast of Nishiharima every year from January to February, where you can enjoy oyster dishes on the spot.
-It's a dream event for oyster lovers.
-Get through the cold winter by eating nutritious oyster dishes.
+The oysters of Nishiharima are so popular that many tourists visit every year, all drawn by the desire to eat them.
+As winter approaches, restaurants throughout Nishiharima begin serving oyster dishes.
+Additionally, from January to February each year, "Oyster Festivals" are held along the Nishiharima coast, where you can enjoy oyster dishes on the spot.
+It's a dream event for oyster lovers!
+Let's get through the cold winter by enjoying nutritious oyster dishes.

-■ Main sales locations
+■Main sales locations

-- ・Himeji Maedore MarketMAP
+- Himeji Maedore MarketMAP

-strawberryAko City, Aioi City, Kamigori Town, Sayo Town, Himeji City
+strawberryAkō City, Aioi City, Kamigōri Town, Sayō Town, Himeji City

-Yuzu grated yam sukiyakiKamikawa Town
+Yuzu and grated yam sukiyakiKamikawa Town

-"Yuzu Tororo Sukiyaki" is an unusual dish that uses yuzu grated yam instead of the standard dipping sauce and beaten eggs to enjoy beef.
-This talented restaurant won the grand prize at the 2019 Nippon Zenkoku Nabe Grand Prix, a competition to determine the best local hotpot in Japan.
-The grated yam is made with a stock that is perfectly calculated to ensure a balanced flavor.
+"Yuzu Tororo Sukiyaki" is an unusual dish that uses yuzu tororo (grated yam with yuzu citrus) instead of the usual dipping sauce and beaten egg for sukiyaki.
+It's a highly acclaimed dish that won the Grand Prix at the "Nippon All-Japan Hot Pot Grand Prix 2019," a competition to determine the best local hot pot in Japan.
+The tororo is made with a dashi (broth) that has been carefully calculated to maintain a balanced flavor.
 The yuzu is sun-dried for a day to bring out its sweetness.
-The refreshing flavor of Kamikawa Town's specialty yuzu is combined with the mellowness of the grated yam, which clings to the tongue just right, creating a new and enjoyable flavor sensation.
+The refreshing flavor of the yuzu, a specialty of Kamikawa town, combined with the smooth texture of the tororo, creates a new and delightful flavor experience.

-■ Main sales locations
+■Main sales locations

-- ・Green Echo KasagataMAP
+- Green Echo KasagataMAP

 AmazakeTatsuno City, Himeji City, Shiso City

-There are two types of amazake: made using sake lees or rice koji.
-In Himeji and Shiso, which are home to many sake breweries, and Tatsuno, which is a major soy sauce producer, fermentation techniques have developed and amazake production is booming.
-Amazake is made using regional varieties, such as Yamada Nishiki, a sake rice representative of Hyogo Prefecture, and Hyogo Yumenishiki, a specialty of Nishiharima.
+There are two types of amazake (sweet rice drink): one made using sake lees and the other using rice koji.
+In Himeji City and Shiso City, which have many sake breweries, and Tatsuno City, which is known for its soy sauce production, fermentation technology has advanced, and amazake production is also active.
+Local amazake production is carried out using rice varieties such as "Yamada Nishiki," a representative sake rice of Hyogo Prefecture, and "Hyogo Yumenishiki," a specialty of western Harima.

-■ Main sales locations
+■Main sales locations

 - ・BansankanMAP

-Himeji odenHimeji City
+Himeji OdenHimeji City

-"Himeji Oden" originated in the early Showa period.
-Ginger cultivation was popular in the coastal area of Himeji, and the neighboring city of Tatsuno was a soy sauce producing area, so it is thought to have become a unique eating habit in the region. *There are various theories.
+Himeji Oden originated in the early Showa period.
+It is believed to have become a unique local food custom because ginger cultivation was thriving in the coastal area of Himeji, and the neighboring city of Tatsuno was a soy sauce producing area. *There are various theories.

-Mineyama Highland Resort White PeakKamikawa Town
+Mineyama Kogen Resort White PeakKamikawa Town

 - location

-- 881-146 Kamikoda, Kamikawa-cho, Kanzaki-gun, Hyogo Prefecture
+- 881-146 Kami-Oda, Kamikawa-cho, Kanzaki-gun, Hyogo Prefecture

 - telephone number